jspsych/jsPsych/docs/overview/eye-tracking.md

 })
 ```

 To help the participant position their face correctly for eye tracking you can use the [jspsych-webgazer-init-camera plugin](/plugins/jspsych-webgazer-init-camera.ms).
 This will show the participant what the camera sees, including facial feature landmarks, and prevent the participant from continuing until their face is in good position for eye tracking.
+This plugin will also trigger the experiment to request permission to access the user's webcam if it hasn't already been granted.

 ```js
 var init_camera_trial = {